luispimenta/osticket-webhook/README.md

 ## Install
 --------
-1. [Download](https://github.com/luispimenta/osticket-webhook/releases/latest) the zip file, unzip and place the contents into your `include/plugins`.
+1. [Download](https://github.com/luispimenta/osticket-webhook/releases/latest) the zip file, unzip inside a folder like name osticket-webhook and place the contents into your `include/plugins`.
-2. Now the plugin needs to be enabled & configured, so login to osTicket, select "Admin Panel" then "Manage -> Plugins" you should be seeing the list of currently installed plugins.
+2. Now the plugin needs to be enabled & configured, select "Admin Panel" then "Manage -> Plugins" you should be seeing the list of currently installed plugins.
+3. Click in Add New Plugin button, you will se the plugin name Webhook notification and click in Install.
-3. Click on `Webhook Notifier` and paste https://api.osticket.com.br/push_notification ( for osticket admin app )
+4. Click to edit the plugin and on `Webhook Notifier` paste https://api.osticket.com.br/push_notification ( for osticket admin app )
-4. Click `Save Changes`!
+5. Click `Save Changes`!
 (If you get an error about curl, you will need to install the Curl module for PHP).
-5. After that, go back to the list of plugins and tick the checkbox next to "Webhook Notifier" and select the "Enable" button.
+6. After that, go back to the list of plugins and tick the checkbox next to "Webhook Notifier" and select the "Enable" button.
+7. That's it

 ## osticket admin app Setup:
 - Download for [Android](https://play.google.com/store/apps/details?id=br.com.osticket.admin) or [ios](https://apps.apple.com/us/app/osticket-admin/id1605243534)